Ellen Faull Masterclass Series

 Formerly Professor of Music for 31 years at CUNY-Queens College and the Graduate Center, Dr. White has taught at The Juilliard School since 2006.
 He has also taught at Mannes College of Music, N.Y.U., and with the Lindemann Young Artist Development Program of the Metropolitan Opera.
 His students have performed at the Metropolitan Opera, New York City Opera, Chicago Lyric Opera, San Francisco Opera, Houston Grand Opera, Opéra National de Paris-Bastille, Covent Garden, La Scala, Staatsoper and Deutsche Oper, and many other regional American and European theaters and concert halls.
 His students have won first prizes in major American and European competitions, including the Cardiff International Singer of the Year Competition, George London Foundation, Young Concert Artist Guild Competitions, among many others.

-In addition to a distinguished chamber and concert career, Mr. Zeger also serves as Artistic Director of the Vocal Arts Department at The Juilliard School and the Executive Director of the Metropolitan Opera Lindemann Young Artists Development Program, and recently completed a ten-year tenure as the director of the vocal program at the Steans Institute at the Ravinia Festival.
+In addition to a distinguished chamber and concert career, Mr. Zeger also serves as Artistic Director of the Vocal Arts Department at The Juilliard School.
+He has previously served as the Executive Director of the Metropolitan Opera Lindemann Young Artists Development Program and recently completed a ten-year tenure as the director of the vocal program at the Steans Institute at the Ravinia Festival.
 He has been on the faculties of the Music Academy of the West in Santa Barbara, the Chautauqua Institute, the Mannes College of Music and the Peabody Conservatory and has given master classes for numerous institutions, including The Guildhall School of Music in London, Cincinnati College-Conservatory of Music, Tanglewood Music Center, and the Marilyn Horne Foundation.

 Some of his critical essays and other writings have appeared in Opera News, The Yale Review and Chamber Music magazine.
 He has appeared frequently on the Metropolitan Opera radio broadcasts both on the opera quiz and as intermission host and performer.
 He has the distinction of creating, narrating and performing in five intermission features devoted to art song, a first in the long history of the Met broadcasts.
-He has adjudicated the Metropolitan Opera National Council Auditions, the Concert Artists Guild auditions and the Walter W. Naumberg Vocal Competition.
-His recordings may be heard on the EMI Classics, New World, Naxos and Koch record labels, his most recent recording being Portraits and Elegies with violinist Frank Almond.
+He has adjudicated the Metropolitan Opera National Council Auditions, the Concert Artists Guild auditions, the Walter W. Naumberg Vocal Competition and the Richard Tucker Music Foundation auditions.
+His recordings may be heard on the Delos, EMI Classics, New World, Naxos and Koch record labels, he most recent recording being A Lost World - Schubert Songs and Duets with Susanna Phillips and Shenyang.
 Born in upstate New York, Mr. Zeger is now a resident of Manhattan.
 He holds a bachelor's degree in English Literature from Harvard College, a master's degree from The Juilliard School and a doctorate from the Manhattan School of Music.
 His important teachers have included Morris Borenstein, Sascha Gorodnitzki and Nina Svetlanova.

 |Donna Gill, Co-Director and Coach|